AlekUnderwater/VSoundPathDemo/README.md

 * Save animation frames from the simulation

 ## Misc.
-Calculation of depth, speed of sound in water are based on [UCNLPhysics library](https://github.com/ucnl/UCNLPhysics)
+* Calculation of depth, speed of sound in water are based on [UCNLPhysics library](https://github.com/ucnl/UCNLPhysics)
+* To build the app you will also need [UCNLDrivers library](https://github.com/ucnl/UCNLDrivers)
-We appreciate stars!
+* We appreciate stars!

 ## Application window
 ![Screenshot](/Pics/screen1.png)